BrynCooke/buildstructor/README.md

 ### Collections

 `Vec`, `HashMap`, `HashSet`, `BTreeMap`, `BTreeSet` parameters are treated specially.
-Use the plural form in your constructor and `buildstructor` will automatically try to figure out the singular form for individual entry.
+Use the plural form in your constructor argument and `buildstructor` will automatically try to figure out the singular form for individual entry.

 In the case that a singular form cannot be derived automatically the suffix `_entry` will be used.